 I had so many requests for this recipe after posting them on my Instagram story!
-These pancakes are light, fluffy, slightly sweet and SO incredibly delicious dripping in maple syrup.
-I wanted to recreate the classic pancake but vegan style, and this recipe is super simple with no obscure ingredients (win!).
-Your whole family will be ecstatic if you make a batch of these on Pancake day!
+These pancakes are light, fluffy, slightly sweet and SO delicious drizzled in maple syrup.
+I wanted to veganize the classic pancake, and this recipe is super simple with no obscure ingredients (win!)

 I highly recommend serving these the classic way; drizzled in maple syrup and a little vegan butter.
 However, they also taste amazing with fresh fruit, nut butter, jam, yoghurt, lemon, sugar, the list goes on!

-You can make these into blueberry pancakes by simply sprinkling a few blueberries onto each pancake after flipping the first time, then flip again.
+You can make these into blueberry pancakes by simply sprinkling a few blueberries onto each pancake after flipping, then flip over and cook the other side.
 Or you could even to the same with dark chocolate chips!

 If you make these Fluffy Vegan Pancakes, then please make sure to comment below or tag me in your recreations over on Instagram using @ginabnutrition or #ginabnutrition – I love to see them!
 Happy Pancake Day!